syncfusion-content/wpf-docs/wpf/Scheduler/Events.md

 ---
 layout: post
 title: Events in WPF SfScheduler control | Syncfusion
-description: Learn about Events in the Syncfusion WPF Scheduler (SfScheduler) control and more details.
+description: This section explain about Events in the Syncfusion WPF Scheduler (SfScheduler) control and more details.
 platform: wpf
 control: SfScheduler
 documentation: ug